HypeCheck

 Absorption & Bioavailability

-Unknown — one study explored nanovesicle encapsulation to improve stability through digestion, suggesting standard bioavailability may be poor, but no human absorption data is available from the provided studies.
+Unknown — one food science study explored nanovesicle encapsulation to improve stability and protect polyphenols through digestion, suggesting standard bioavailability may be a concern, but no human absorption data was provided.

 Red Flags to Watch For